3.1

 What are the main elements of a Holding's valuation?

-There are several key elements that are typically considered when valuing a holding, or an individual investment, in a portfolio.
+Several key elements are typically considered when valuing a holding or an individual investment in a portfolio.
 These may include:

 Market price